Arcadia

 Private view: 1 November 2024, 6 – 8pm

 In Hannah Quinlan and Rosie Hastings’ Arcadia, a fresco depicts two androgynous figures, dressed as angels, walking towards the viewer, away from a building with windows marked by white crosses.
 The building in Angelus Novus is British fascist Oswald Moseley’s Second World War home; the crosses, tape to protect the windows from bomb damage; the angels, taken from an archival image of a pride parade.
-As in Quinlan and Hastings’ upcoming permanent commission for London’s St James’ Park station – which the exhibition at Arcadia Missa expands on – these figures are angels of history, referencing philosopher Walter Benjamin’s Theses on the Philosophy of History (1940).
+As in Quinlan and Hastings’ permanent commission for London’s St James’ Park station – which the exhibition at Arcadia Missa expands on – these figures are angels of history, referencing philosopher Walter Benjamin’s Theses on the Philosophy of History (1940).
 In his text, discussing a monoprint by artist Paul Klee, Benjamin outlines a metaphorical theory of history; “his face turned towards the past”, the angel witnesses not progress but a chaotic pile of debris, the accumulation of which we see as history.

 In Quinlan and Hastings’ work, we see the debris of history; figures pulled from queer archives, compositions borrowed from the annals of the art history, architectures drawn from WWII ephemera.
 In the fresco The Triumph of Death, we see two ambiguously gendered people standing in an uncanny anachronic scene, figures Quinlan and Hastings position in the post-war period of political consensus.
 From the wreckage of the war, in the UK, came a project of reconstruction and social consensus, in response to what economist William Beveridge described as “Want… Disease, Ignorance, Squalor and Idleness”.